Bruno González

-Bruno González Cabrera (born 24 May 1990), known simply as Bruno, is a Spanish professional footballer who plays as a central defender for Sporting de Gijón.
+Bruno González Cabrera (born 24 May 1990), known simply as Bruno, is a Spanish professional footballer who plays as a central defender.

 Club career

 Tenerife

 Bruno was born in Las Galletas, Tenerife, Canary Islands.
 A product of local CD Tenerife's youth ranks, he made his senior debut with the reserves in 2009–10, being relegated from Segunda División B. On 4 June 2011, he played his first official game with the first team, a 1–0 away loss against neighbouring UD Las Palmas which was his only Segunda División appearance of the season, ended in the same fashion for the main squad.

 In August 2011, Bruno was loaned to CD Teruel of the third division in a season-long move.
 He subsequently returned to Tenerife in the summer of 2012 and was definitely promoted to the first team, appearing in 38 matches in 2012–13 as they returned to the second tier after a two-year absence.

 Bruno scored his first goal as a professional on 1 December 2013, closing the 2–2 draw at Girona FC.